 M and her husband had already been divorced for a year at this point.
 But in many divorces, couples turn to similar means to scrape up information to use in court.
 It’s not uncommon for spouses to mine each other’s social media and email accounts.

 Recent reports note that one-third of all U.S. divorce filings contain the word “Facebook.”

 Private messages can reveal infidelities.
 If you post endless pictures of drinking, drugs, or partying, your spouse may use it as evidence against your parenting abilities in child custody cases.
 If you flaunt expensive vacations but claim you can’t pay child support, that reflects poorly on you.

 Related Reading: How the New Tax Plan Impacts Spousal Support

 Digital Spying and the Law

 A lot of this exists in a legal grey area.
 Many divorce laws are rooted in old precedents.
-Things that occurred at a time when smart-phones, GPS, and social media were the stuff of science fiction.
+Smart-phones, GPS, and social media were, until recently, the stuff of science fiction.
+Laws often reflect this.

-Even though he was, in reality, stalking his ex-wife.
-(If nothing else, this should serve as a reminder, if you receive something jointly owned in a divorce settlement, take the steps to transfer ownership into your name alone.
-It may require refinancing a loan or a similar process, but it can help you in the long run.)
+If nothing else, this serves as a reminder, if you receive something jointly owned in a divorce settlement, take the steps to transfer ownership into your name alone.
+It may require refinancing a loan or a similar process, but it can serve you well in the long run.

 Even things like spyware on a smartphone can be difficult to prove.
 The article notes that people often simply replace a device entirely.
 That fixes the privacy issue.
 But swapping out a phone also means they lack that key piece of evidence later on.